-I have over 30 years of direct professional Social Work practice working in the field of aging and health care.
-This included maintaining a small, ongoing practice providing consultation on complex cases, especially when there are issues related to decision-making capacity and/or abuse, neglect or self-neglect.
+Deborah O’Connor has over 30 years of direct professional Social Work practice working in the field of aging and health care.
+This includes maintaining a small, ongoing practice providing consultation on complex cases, especially when there are issues related to decision-making capacity and/or abuse, neglect or self-neglect.

-I have been a social worker for over 35 years.
-My professional and research practice has predominantly focused on issues related to social work practice in the field of aging and I am particularly well-recognized for my work related to dementia, personhood and citizenship.
-I bring a lens to my work that strives to examine and make explicit the interface between the personal experience and socio-political context.
-Within my teaching, I try to foster critical thinking and the articulation of the link between theory, practice and research.
+She has been a social worker for over 35 years.
+Her professional and research practice has predominantly focused on issues related to social work practice in the field of aging and she is particularly well-recognized for her work related to dementia, personhood and citizenship.
+She brings a lens to her work that strives to examine and make explicit the interface between the personal experience and socio-political context.
+Within her teaching, she tries to foster critical thinking and the articulation of the link between theory, practice and research.

 Special Edition Journal